roboflow/supervision/docs/how_to/benchmark_a_model.md

 In this guide, you've learned how to set up your environment, train or use pre-trained models, visualize predictions, and evaluate model performance with metrics like [mAP](https://supervision.roboflow.com/latest/metrics/mean_average_precision/), [F1 score](https://supervision.roboflow.com/latest/metrics/f1_score/), and got to know our Model Leaderboard.

-A condensed version of this guide is also available as a [Colab Notebook](https://colab.research.google.com/drive/1HoOY9pZoVwGiRMmLHtir0qT6Uj45w6Ps?usp=sharing).

-For more details, be sure to check out our [documentation](https://supervision.roboflow.com/latest/) and join our community discussions.
+For more details, be sure to check out the [Colab Notebook](https://colab.research.google.com/drive/1HoOY9pZoVwGiRMmLHtir0qT6Uj45w6Ps?usp=sharing), our [documentation](https://supervision.roboflow.com/latest/) or drop by our [discussion board](https://discuss.roboflow.com/).
 If you find any issues, please let us know on [GitHub](https://github.com/roboflow/supervision/issues).

 Best of luck with your benchmarking!